marcus-hugo/3-column-preview-card-component-main/README.md

 I made variables for colors and fonts.
 Focused on combing selectors when they shared the same properties.

 ### Continued development
-Keeping an organized consistent approach with a folder structures and css.
+Keeping an organized and consistent approach with folder structures and css.

 ### Useful resources